sevdanurcopur/sevdanurcopur/README.md

 # 💫 About Me:
 👋 Hi!
-I'm Sevda Nur Çopur <br><br>🌟 I am a graduate in Industrial Engineering.<br><br> 🚀 I'm passionate about data science and machine learning,deep learning constantly developing my skills in these areas.<br><br> 📫 How to reach me sevdanurcopur@gmail.com
+I'm Sevda Nur Çopur <br><br>🌟 I am a graduate in Industrial Engineering.<br><br> 🚀 I'm passionate about data science, machine learning and deep learning constantly developing my skills in these areas.<br><br> 📫 How to reach me sevdanurcopur@gmail.com

 ## 🌐 Socials: